panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

  - Also there are no mentions of LittleBigPlanet Mash-up Pack being platform-restricted.
  - ...And contents you want to restrict if you want to be evil.

- - It is a flag that prevents players from using it in multiplayer, which so it is to "avoid potential licensing issues", however these contents are straight-up ported to other versions of the game (from Console to Bedrock) so it's ironic to not fix these things up.
+ - It is a flag that prevents players from using it in multiplayer, which so it is to "avoid potential licensing issues", however these contents are straight-up ported to other versions of the game (from Console Edition to Bedrock for console) so i think it's ironic to say it was "licensing issue" when you ported the contents from one to another, even though they serve the same purpose.